 She's determined to make me the one who's behaving strangely for no reason.
 The perfect hostess meets the nightmare guest.
 I know it all but I can't speak because she's past listening.
-She's so in control finally at the station, so heartless, so not sussed.
+She's seamlessly in control at the station, so heartless, so not sussed.

-I once complained that experience teaches wisdom, but the waiting involved is disproportionate.
+Experience teaches wisdom, but the waiting involved is disproportionate.
 Growing long in the womb we are prepared to begin a lifetime of preparation for death.
 Death is the ultimate wisdom, worth waiting a lifetime to experience.
-But along the way there will often be a single defining 'suffering' (the long-term endurance of something suffered) that pre-enacts the process of living to die.
+But along the way there will often be a microcosmic 'pathos' that allegorises the process of living to die.
 That is, embracing for the rest of your life the strangulation of your love is to reconcile yourself to the seamless onwards trajectory of death after life.
 But you can't just import that defining experience at will, just as you can't predict a Vesuvian eruption.
-The triggering event that releasesthat cataclysmic internal explosion may be almost anything, coming at any time, depending on the the nature and speed of the lines of convergence.
-If a spark in your capsule sets light to a rupturedfuel line to the heart then it will be yours to suffer for the four and a half endless minutes.
+The triggering event that releases that cataclysmic internal explosion may be almost anything, coming at any time, depending on the the nature and speed of the lines of convergence.
+If a spark in your capsule sets light to a ruptured fuel-line to the heart then it will be yours to suffer for the four and a half endless minutes.
 Death will be a release from life and its living-death.

 The drifters through life don't feel obliged to keep appointments with destiny.
 If they can't avoid them however, they will resist making them the keystones of their vaulted cupolas.
-Others will reflect on 'that moment' every time the tube doors clang shut on a sealed compartment.
+Others will reflect on 'that defining moment' every time the tube doors clang shut on a sealed compartment.
 Lesbia was the making and unmaking of Catullus.
-Like a blazing fireship that had first broadcast its irridescence on a canvass of cloud, she had heaved up from the estuary, infiltrated defences, and exploded within the poet's lines..
+Like a blazing fireship that had first broadcast its irridescence across the celestial cloud, she had drifted up from the estuary, infiltrated defences, and exploded within the poet's lines.

-After the 'deluge' came the flood, and with flooding came the likelihood of further flooding for ever thereafter.
+After the 'deluge' came the flood, and the likelihood of further flooding for ever thereafter.
 Is this what love promised?
-Count the legacy of that fatal damage in the heart.
-Nothing but a multitude of vain insights that come from having given all of yourself to the beloved, from having desired every centimetre-squared of who and what they were.
+Count the legacy of that fatal flood-damage in the heart.
+Nothing but a multitude of fruitless insights that come from having given all of yourself to the beloved, from having desired every centimetre-squared of who and what they were.
 Your heart is drained but still its pump pumps pumping out a nothing, an inner nothing left inside, that, in the end, abhorring the vacuum, starts to collapse in on itself.
-But you realised this long ago that night when she, standing at the door, her back to you, laughing, made it impossible for you any longer to conceive of life without that fulness in your arms, forcing you to know with clear-eyed certainty that life was now never going to be the same again.
+But you realised this long ago that night when she, standing at the door, her back to you, laughing, made it impossible for you any longer to conceive of life without the call to embrace her fulness, a call that told you to know with clear-eyed certainty that life was never going to be the same again.
 You realised, that is, that a soft hunger had lodged itself, one that would never be fully sated.
-'Just don't let me starve altogether' you whisper.

 'O, di et ... oh gods and yet at the same time ... o d[i]et .... just let her say the word ... and...

 Swim Catullus.
-Escape befoe you're engulfed.
+Escape before you're engulfed.
 Swim out to sea.

-For the six months you battered a senseless front door, in a real-life paraclausithyron.
+For six months you battered a senseless front door, in a real-life paraclausithyron.
 You might as well have pined softly by a dripping aqueduct.
 There was no reward for staying the course.
-Meanwhile Catullus' experiences along the Lesbia road led to no romantic plateau in a poeticised landscape.
-His journey was everything because he never arrived.
-A grim allegory of the human condition which is faced with a death that, at the time and maybe for ever, sets at nought whatever heights you had held and even hold still.
+Catullus' experiences too, along the Lesbia road, had led to no romantic plateau in a poeticised landscape.
+His journey was everything because he never arrived; a journey that grimly allegorised the human condition when faced with a death that, at the time and for ever, sets at nought the living heights reached.
 What does the sum of human realisation evaporate into?
-A puff of wind, a sigh, an expiration?.
-Even when we were at our most resilient, shunning her parties, not opening the door when the knock was soft, refuslng to speak to her until she agreed to come back to us, even, indeed especially, at those times, all we were doing was making us love her more by deepening the single-seam mine of 'what we've been through together'.
-Passionate love spends and wins, wins and spends, wins and loses, loses and wins, spends and loses, loses and spends, spent and lost burns through.
+A puff of wind, a sigh, an expiration?
+Even when we were at our most resilient, shunning her frequented parties, not opening the door when the knock was soft, refuslng to speak to her until she agreed to come back to us, even, indeed especially, at those times, all we were doing was making us love her more by deepening the single-seam silver mine that represented 'everything we've been through together'.
+Passionate love spends and wins, wins and spends, wins and loses, loses and wins, spends and loses, loses and spends, spent (and lost) burns through.
 The future doesn't exist, the past recedes, the present is all-encompassing

-Even now the unanswered questions recur interrupting the enduring suffering.
+Even now the unanswered questions recur to us, interrupting the enduring suffering.
 Why had she swopped intimacy for this?
 How could she perform falsity after walking with the truth?
 Had there never been an honest scintilla in her eyes?
 To cut through her stage presence demanded finding a voice that told of how once upon a time, truly, deeply, and now madly, it had all had meaning.
-Every syllable of recorded time wasn't enough for those words punctuated by her silence.
+Every syllable of recorded time wasn't enough for my words, punctuated by her silence.
 Everything was left said.
 Every last plea and prayer, every last truth and hurt.
-She heard it all.
+I voiced it all, she heard it all.
 But her sounding board resolutely echoed back to me the words of a future song: 'they told me I'd have everything , everything but her'.
 Some say 'aliquid haeret', but they're not the ones coated with the special coating before the rains are even suspected.

-One March afternoon, you had to supervise a class for 70 minutes.
+That March afternoon, you had to supervise a class for 70 minutes.
 You had new bruises.
-Another argument, another round in the fight for your love being worth fighting for.
+Another one-way argument, another round in the fight for your love being worth fighting for.
 Another volley of pain, articulated pain, but for all good it did, a howl.
 You retreated to an upstairs room where you sat and stared.
 Still, you wanted to be with her.
 Let me always be with her.
-Every second is a mile from her
+Every second is a mile from her.

 At the end, and in the end, Catullus prays the inner contagion and damage be taken from him.
 Please God, he says, I can't live like his.
 A final poem looking back over his life, stripped of imagery, telling it the way it is.
 Asking a little 'votum' of the gods, knowing it was futile.
 Speaking however to me, me reduced to using figures in the face of the unadorned truth.
 But how might you speak it unadorned?